kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 ### Configure Terraform Provider

-Terraform has this concept of "providers."

-Providers are essentially plugins that allow Terraform talk to an external system, usually via that system's API.
+Terraform has this concept of "providers," which are essentially plugins that allow Terraform talk to an external system, usually via that system's API.

 Each provider is programmed to interact with specific APIs (e.g., AWS, Proxmox), and exposes **Terraform resources** that correspond to that system.

-Providers are downloaded from the [Terraform registry](https://registry.terraform.io/)
+Providers are downloaded from the [Terraform registry](https://registry.terraform.io/) when running `terraform init`.

-!!! info "How Terraform providers work"
+??? info "How Terraform providers work"

     When we run `terraform init`, it reads the `.tf` files and detects which providers are being used, then downloads and installs them into